Hangus95/java_mnist/README.md

 # Java MNIST database
-An implementation of a neural network in Java.
+An self contained implementation of a neural network in Java.

+This example

+Backpropagation

+ToDo